klee/klee.github.io/tutorials/testing-coreutils.md

   -sym-arg              - Replace by a symbolic argument with length N -sym-args             - Replace by at least MIN arguments and at most
-                              MAX arguments, each with maximum length N -sym-files            - Make stdin and up to NUM symbolic files, each with maximum size N.
+                              MAX arguments, each with maximum length N -sym-files            - Make up to NUM symbolic files, each with maximum size N.
+  -sym-stdin            - Make stdin symbolic with maximum size N.
   -sym-stdout           - Make stdout symbolic.
   -max-fail             - Allow up to  injected failures -fd-fail              - Shortcut for '-max-fail 1'